jeehay-park/TIL/bootstrap.md

 📅 27/04/2023

 Bootstrap is a popular open-source front-end web development framework used to build responsive and mobile-first websites and web applications.
-It was developed by Twitter and is now maintained by a community of developers.
+Bootstrap was developed by Mark Otto and Jacob Thornton at Twitter, and released as an open source product in August 2011 on GitHub.

+In June 2014 Bootstrap was the No.1 project on GitHub!

 Bootstrap provides a set of pre-built HTML, CSS, and JavaScript components and templates that can be easily customized to create modern, professional-looking websites.
 It includes features such as grid systems, typography, forms, buttons, navigation, and more.